 In the winter, who writes the fell top conditions section and takes the photos?

 During the winter, the Lake District National Park employs two Fell Top assessors.
 They climb Helvellyn mountain above Ullswater every day on alternate weeks.
 Find out more on the About web page.
-The 2013/14 season starts again in December 2013.

 Cost of calling Weatherline